mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 {% endhint %}

 #### IOS
-All device on an IOS device would respond to the URL schema as follows:
+All device on an IOS device would respond to the URL schema as follows,
 ```
 MOSIPDISC://<call-back-app-url>?ext=<caller app name>&type=<type as defined in MOSIP device request>
 ```